tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 now let me bring back my initial definition of the map:

 > First, let's define a map - in this context, it would be a *set* of keys with
-> values assigned to them, just like a HashMap in Rust or dictionaries in many languages.
+> values assigned to them, just like a HashMap in Rust or dictionaries in many other languages.

 I purposely used the word "set" here - the map has the set built into it.
 It is a generalization of a set or reversing the logic - the set is a particular case of a map.
-If you imagine a set that map every single key to the same value, then the values become irrelevant, and such a map becomes a set semantically.
+If you imagine a set that maps every single key to the same value, then the values become irrelevant, and such a map becomes a set semantically.

 How can you make a map mapping all the keys to the same value?
 We pick a type